ManthanJain007/neurify_app/QUICKSTART.md

-# 🚀 NeuroWrite - Quick Start Guide
+# 🚀 NeuroWrite Platform - Quick Start Guide

+## 🎉 ALL 165+ FEATURES ARE NOW FREE!

+All premium restrictions have been removed.
+Every user has full access to all AI-powered writing features.

 ## ✅ Your Setup is COMPLETE!